 Step 1: Introduce participants to the recipe

-First tell the name of the recipe (Vegetable khichuri) and then tell the ingredients of the khichuri.
-Emphasize that this complementary food is a balance meal for children as it provides three types of food groups such as emergency building, body building and body protecting.
-After completing 6 months a child should offer these types of meal with continuation of breast milk.
+First tell the name of the recipe (vegetable khichuri) and then tell the ingredients of the khichuri.
+Emphasize that this complementary food is a balance dish for children as it provides three types of food groups such as energy giving, body building and body protecting.
+After completing 6 months a child should be offered these types of meals along with continuation of breast feeding.

+Ingredients for a demonstration for 30 participants: